avocadowastaken/babel-plugin-direct-import/README.md

 Babel plugin to cherry pick imports of es6 modules.

+## Heads Up

+Webpack 4 comes with `sideEffects` flag [support](https://github.com/webpack/webpack/tree/next/examples/side-effects)!

 ## Motivation

 [Tree shaking](https://webpack.js.org/guides/tree-shaking/) is awesome!
-And [Rollup](https://rollupjs.org/) with [webpack](https://webpack.js.org) *(TODO: add more next week)* teams doing great job making it more better!
+And [Rollup](https://rollupjs.org/) with [webpack](https://webpack.js.org) teams doing great job making it more better!
 But still not all libs can be "tree shaked" right now and as a developer I don't want to wait, I want to use sweet `import { module } from "package"` syntax right now without caring about final bundle size.

 > "But we already have [babel-plugin-import](https://github.com/ant-design/babel-plugin-import) and [babel-transform-imports](https://bitbucket.org/amctheatres/babel-transform-imports)!"